 The humans stared at Crow, slack-jawed.
 They hadn’t thought of that; the fire in the spit always burned most of the hair off.
 They ate the meat, and threw the burnt hide back into the fire.

 Crow taught the humans how to carefully slice through the hide up the Big Hairy Beast’s big belly and down the underside of its limbs.
-The humans learned how to scrape the inside of the hide with a rock, and Crow showed them where to find the trees whose bark could boiled down to produce the preservative that would keep the hide from rotting or falling apart.
+The humans learned how to scrape the inside of the hide with a rock, and Crow taught them to boil down the Big Hairy Beast’s brain, which would produce the preservative that would keep the hide from rotting or falling apart.

-“You want the biggest pieces of hide you can get,” he told them.
+“You want the biggest pieces of hide you can get,” Crow told them.
 “Stitching a lot of small pieces together would be very labor-intensive.

 “Stitching?” the Chieftain asked, scratching his aching head.
 “What is stitching?”